Embracing change is easy. Embracing Orthodoxy is the real challenge.

 We hear it all the time, don't we, fellow conservatives?
 We hear the importance of embracing change, of being willing to change, of the need to alter our beliefs and desires to the will and whim of the current society.
 That's all we need to do is embrace the change which the modern society wishes us to do.

-If they meant for us to change in the sense of becoming truly better persons, of changing from bad habit to good, of learning to like what we ought and dislike what we ought as well, of becoming more truly and usefully charitable and kind, there would be no problem.
+If they meant for us to change in the sense of becoming truly better persons, of changing from bad habit to good, of learning to like what we ought and dislike what we ought as well, of becoming more truly and usefully charitable and kind, or even and obviously adapting to better technologies and manners of accomplishing practical things, there would be no problem.
 But they don't mean that.
 They mean, 'accept our ways of thinking and acting'.
 Or, more precisely, accept the change we want imposed on you.

 Yet embracing Orthodoxy, and we capitalize it on purpose, accepting and living by proper traditions, now that's the challenge.
 That's where we grow and nurture our selves and our souls.
 That's how we create better people and a better world.
 By living right according to the just precepts which have been with us since the dawn of time.
 Change is all right, yes, if done to that purpose.